-- Visit Paul Revere's house, the last remaining seventeenth-century Boston house.
+- Visit Paul Revere’s house, the last remaining 17th-century Boston house.

 - Take a narrated Duck Boat Tour in a World War II amphibious vehicle, and make sure to quack.

-- Ride the Beantown Trolley that allows you to disembark at interesting stops, explore the area, and then re-board at your convenience.
+- Ride a hop-on, hop-off trolley; disembark at interesting stops, explore the area, and then re-board at your convenience.

 - Explore John F. Kennedy’s birthplace in Brookline.

 - Take a free art and architecture tour of the Boston Public Library, the first major free city library in the United States.

 - Take a tour of the impressive State House on Beacon Hill.